codepath/android_guides/Clean-Persistence-with-Sugar-ORM.md

 ##### v1.3

 While the above integration is simple, clean, and quick, integrating with v1.3 is strictly better.
 The only difference between the two versions in terms of their integration is that `Context` is no longer a required argument in v1.3.
 A no argument constructor is the only remaining requirement.
-The above `Book` model would become:
+The above `Author` model would become:

 ```java
 public class Author extends SugarRecord<Author> {